Giphy/giphy-react-native-sdk/README.md

 you so your users can have the best GIF experience possible, with all the same features they're already enjoying on Facebook, Slack, Instagram, and more – with just a few lines of code.

+**New!**  GIPHY’s proud to introduce GIPHY Clips, aka GIFs with Sound, to the mix!
+GIPHY Clips is our newest content format at the intersection of GIFs and Video.
+They combine the expression and entertainment of GIFs, with the added engagement of audio.
+Integrating the SDK will allow your users to seamlessly express themselves with this new format, all while staying in the experience in your app.

 ### [Getting Started](docs/getting-started.md)

 - [Requirements](docs/getting-started.md#requirements)